 Field trips which are educationally enriching are permitted by the school.
 They must be conducted within school guidelines.
 Written parental permission must be obtained before any student will be allowed to participate.
-Verbal permissions cannot be accepted.
+Verbal permissions can not be accepted.
 The school reserves the right to refuse a student permission to participate if his/her behavior is inappropriate or potentially unsafe to the group or an individual.
 Elementary school students are not permitted to take overnight school-sponsored trips.
 The school will make every effort to keep the price of the trips reasonable.
 Any family who finds the cost of a field trip prohibitive is encouraged to consult with the principal.
-Siblings are not permitted to accompany parents who join a class trip.